Marie-Marguerite Carreaux de Rosemond

-In the atelier of Adélaïde Labille-Guiard.
-Labille-Guiard, Self-Portrait with Two Pupils.
-The pupils are Marie-Marguerite (left) and Marie-Gabrielle Capet (right).

-Marie-Marguerite Carreaux de Rosemond, sometimes Carraux de Rozemont (died 1788) was a French painter.
+Marie-Marguerite Carreaux de Rosemond, sometimes Carraux de Rozemont (1765–1788) was a French painter.

-Carreaux de Rosemond was a pupil of Adélaïde Labille-Guiard, one of the nine young women whose work was remarked upon at the Expositions de la jeunesse; she was singled out for praise by the critics alongside Marie-Gabrielle Capet and Mlle.
-Alexandre, and she and Capet were the two pupils chosen to be depicted in their teacher's Self-Portrait with Two Pupils, now in the Metropolitan Museum of Art.
+Carreaux de Rosemond was a pupil of Adélaïde Labille-Guiard and one of nine young women whose work was remarked upon at the Exposition de la jeunesse in 1783.
+She was singled out for praise by the critics alongside Labille-Guiard's other students Marie-Gabrielle Capet and Mlle.
+Alexandre.

+In 1785, Labille-Guiard depicted Carreaux de Rosemond and Capet in her painting Self-Portrait with Two Pupils, now in the Metropolitan Museum of Art.
 She may also be seen in a pen-and-ink sketch drawn by John Trumbull on a visit to Labille-Guiard's studio in 1786.

-Carreaux de Rosemond married engraver Charles Clément Balvay in 1788, but she died later that same year in the galleries of the Louvre as consequence of giving birth.
+Carreaux de Rosemond married engraver Charles Clément Balvay in 1788, but she died later that same year in the galleries of the Louvre as a consequence of giving birth.
 Her son also died soon after.